Repeat prescriptions may be ordered in the following ways:

 - In Person - call in at the practice during normal opening hours Monday – Friday.
 It helps if you use the form provided with your last prescription – just tick the boxes for the medication you need and hand to the receptionist.

 Remember – your prescription needs to be raised, printed, checked and signed by a doctor therefore 2 working days should always be allowed.
+The pharmacys need a further 24 hours to dispense your medication.

 Points to remember when ordering medication